Lecostarius/Acer-Laptop-Akkutausch/README.md

 # Acer-Laptop-Akkutausch

 This is how to do it.
+Open the odt document (in German).